Cymbalta vs Lexapro

 For sleep, weight, and sexual effects, the two are broadly similar.

-Both are roughly weight-neutral in the short term.
-Both can affect sleep, and the change goes in either direction for different people.
+Both are roughly weight-neutral in the short term, and some people lose a little appetite early on.
+Both can affect sleep, and the change goes in either direction for different people, so the timing of the dose is often chosen based on how the drug affects a given person.
 Sexual side effects are common with both.
-They can include lower sex drive, delayed orgasm, and arousal difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
-These effects are worth raising with a prescriber, because there are real options, including a dose change or a switch.
+They can include lower sex drive, delayed orgasm or difficulty reaching it, and arousal or erection difficulties, and they tend to last as long as the medication is taken rather than fading like nausea does.
+These effects are worth raising with a prescriber, because there are real options, including a dose change, a switch to a medication less likely to cause this, or adding another medication to counter it.

 Why a clinician might choose one over the other

-The choice usually follows the rest of the picture.
+The choice usually follows the rest of the picture, since both drugs are effective first-line options for depression and anxiety.

 The bottom line

-Escitalopram is a clean, well-tolerated first choice for depression or anxiety.
-Duloxetine is the choice when chronic pain is also part of the picture.
+Escitalopram is a clean, well-tolerated first choice for depression or anxiety, with a dose-related heart-rhythm caution to keep in mind.
+Duloxetine is the choice when chronic pain is also part of the picture, with blood pressure and liver health to weigh against it.
 Neither is clearly better in general.
-The right fit depends on the individual and is decided with a prescriber.
+The right fit depends on the individual, including other health conditions and prior response, and it is decided with a prescriber.

 Sources